WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Related Work

-Another group of content-based methods is match-type solutions including \cite{wang2021servicebert,XieCLZL19,WangWH19,ZhongF0Z18,xu2016semantic,8029765,9780620,shi2019functional}.
-Xie \etal \cite{XieCLZL19} develop a complex Heterogeneous Information Network (HIN) for tailored Web API recommendations for mashups.
-Other researchers have used clustering and knowledge graphs to enrich limited content information of Web APIs~\cite{WangWH19}, including profiles, context, labels, and quality of service metrics~\cite{ZhongF0Z18}.
-Xu \etal~\cite{xu2016semantic} investigate a semantic-based service discovery framework involving the user model, context model, service model, and a service discovery process.
-Bao \etal~\cite{8029765} propose a fine-grained API link prediction method for mashup recommendation.
+Match-type methods instead model API recommendation as a retrieval or matching problem.
+These approaches compute similarity scores between mashup descriptions and API descriptions using neural networks, attention mechanisms, or contrastive learning.
+Zhong \etal~\cite{ZhongF0Z18} reconstruct service profiles from mashup descriptions and ranked candidates by conditional probability with dominant-word boosting.
 Chen \etal~\cite{9780620} introduce a keyword-driven service recommendation using deep reinforced Steiner tree search.
-FC-LSTM \cite{shi2019functional} implements an attention mechanism based on LSTM which enables the model to give higher weight to more important descriptions.
-ServiceBERT \cite{wang2021servicebert} employs pre-training and contrastive learning to extract the semantic embeddings of mashup descriptions and API descriptions via BERT.
-However, match-type solutions may require significant time to recommend APIs without an efficient filtering strategy.
+FC-LSTM~\cite{shi2019functional} implements an attention mechanism based on LSTM which enables the model to give higher weight to more important descriptions.
+ServiceBERT~\cite{wang2021servicebert} employs pre-training and contrastive learning to extract the semantic embeddings of mashup descriptions and API descriptions via BERT.
+DLOAR~\cite{Wang2023DeepLO} builds mashup topic models via RoBERTa and clustering, extracts keywords with TextRank, and ranks open APIs through three-level neural similarity.
+While match-type methods enable detailed semantic comparison and are flexible to changes in the API repository, they often incur high computational overhead due to exhaustive pairwise matching and lack efficient candidate filtering strategies.